 Unfortunately, many beginner tennis players aren’t properly informed of the different hand placements or how to maintain their grips.

-Depending on your style and how you grip the handle of your racket, you might benefit greatly from switching up how you grip your racket and the grip material used.
+Depending on your style of play, you might benefit greatly from switching up how you grip your racket and the grip material used.

 Eastern Forehand Grip

 One knuckle rotation to the right (if right-handed) and the Continental grip turns into an Eastern Forehand grip.
 For clarification, your knuckle would be over bevel 3 rather than bevel 2.

 A benefit in using this grip is that you can hit the ball a little flatter than with a continental grip.
 The racket face will be almost straight up and down (open) when making contact with the ball.

 This grip is mostly used for beginners learning to hit a forehand.

 This grip is used more by intermediate and advanced players.